Cluster Headache: How It Happens, How to Treat It

 A cluster headache can manifest itself in bouts that hit at the same time of the day or night for weeks.
 Here's how to identify and treat cluster headaches.

 A cluster headache is the “most severe form of primary headache,” as the U.S. National Library of Medicine tells us.
 When you get one, you’ll know it, because of the onset of sudden—and painful—headache clusters, usually at the same time of the day and night for several weeks.
 They typically affect one side of the head, often around or behind one eye.
 A migraine-like aura and nausea may precede a cluster headache.

-A cluster headache typically lasts for about six to 12 weeks, and in between attacks there may be periods of remission that last weeks, months, or even years.
+Those who suffer from cluster headaches find they often last for about six to 12 weeks.
+In between attacks, there may be periods of remission that last weeks, months, or even years.
 In some people, cluster headaches can be chronic for up to a year or more with very few (and very brief) remissions.
 Men are more likely than women to suffer from the cluster headache phenomenon; the tendency also is more common in smokers.
 Alcohol (particularly red wine) may trigger an attack.

 You may feel restless during a cluster headache and notice that your heart is racing.
 Your blood pressure typically rises.
 The eye on the affected side of your head may swell, droop and tear, and you may notice increased sensitivity to light, sound, and odors.

 It is thought that cluster headaches may be caused by a problem with the hypothalamus, a complex part of the brain that controls many of the body’s functions, including heart rate, blood pressure, temperature, appetite and sleep cycles.
 Imaging tests have revealed increased activity in the hypothalamus during a cluster headache.
 The trigeminal nerve, which transmits sensations from the brain to the face, also may be involved.